IAA-CSIC/MUTIS/README.md

 conda activate mutis
 pip install .
 ```
+Or `pip install -e .` if you want to install it in developer mode.

 ## Contribute
 You are welcome to use and contribute to **MUTIS**!
 You can create a fork and do a PR from there.
 Before you do so, we suggest that you install `nbstripout` (`conda install -c conda-forge nbstripout`) and add the following lines to your repo configuration: